foldda/charian/README.md

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

-Perhaps more importantly, because of these characteristics, Charian is more of just another serializer, but a technology for building [an exciting universal data transportation framework](#afterword-the-big-picture) that allows unified data exchange between all programs.
+Indeed, Charian is more of just another serializer, but a technology for building [a system that allows unified data exchange between all programs](#afterword-the-big-picture).

 ## Inside the API